ddbj/www/_faq/en/delete-data-e.md

 1. The sequence data has not yet been publicized
 1. The accession number of the data has not yet been [published](/insdc/data-release-policy-e.html).

-Please send your request from [contact form](/contact-ddbj-e.html) with the following contents in clear English.
+Please send your request from [DDBJ Update](/contact-ddbj-e.html#update) with the following contents in clear English.

 - Accession numbers: